bbachilles/test-PLmixed/README.md

 Eventually real data will be used.

-The project will be joing with M.L.
+The project will be joint with M.L.